Department of Psychology

 Autism is a genetic developmental disorder yet very few studies have investigated how autism develops over time.
 Examining how autism develops across the lifespan is important to predict outcomes.
 This study offers an innovative approach to establish how the three main areas of difficulty in autism, (i) repetitive behaviours, (ii) sensory impairments and (iii) social difficulties, unfold over time.
 The findings from this study will enable us to understand which difficulties present at different points in the life-span.

 The results of this study can be downloaded here: Developmental trajectory summary

 Barriers to employment in autism

-Despite the many qualities of people with ASD, people with ASD find it difficult to find a job, hold a job and switch jobs often.
+Despite the many qualities of autistic people, many find it difficult to find a job, hold a job and switch jobs often.
 This study investigates the main barriers people with autism encounter when accessing the job market, why they find it difficult to retain a job and what has been the impact of the Adult Autism strategy.
 In particular, this study focuses on the extent to which employers make reasonable, necessary adjustments in the workplace for people with autism.
 This project is the result of a collaboration with the Wales Autism Research Centre, Portsmouth City Council and Hampshire County Council.

 You can download a research report summarising the results of this project here Employment report